DillonSteyl/SCIE1000/Week 6/week6context_1.md

 Enter the patient weight (kg):

 **Hint:** To do the ratio calculation, first the thickness of the bowel lining needs to be approximated.
 As mentioned, dividing the weight of the patient by 20 will suffice.
-Then, the tumorsize divided by the approximated thickness of the bowel lining will give the ration.
+Then, the tumorsize divided by the approximated thickness of the bowel lining will give the ratio.

-You will need a function that will calculate the ration, some input statements to learn about the patient, and some conditionals to print the right message based on the ratio found.
+You will need a function that will calculate the ratio, some input statements to learn about the patient, and some conditionals to print the right message based on the ratio found.

 # Solution
 ```python